kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 		  logseq.order-list-type:: number
 	- Additional Practice:
 	  logseq.order-list-type:: number
-		- A bakery has price $5 per donut and $6 per c cost $6 each. logseq.order-list-type:: number
+		- A bakery has price $5 per donut and $6 per cupcake.
+In total, they sell $500 worth of donuts and cupcakes in one day.
+This sentence can be modelled by the Algebra:  $$$$ logseq.order-list-type:: number